threefoldfoundation/info_threefold/src/concepts/farming_cultivation/tfgrid_fee.md

-## TFGrid Support Fee
+## TFGrid Farming Contribution

 Note that the ThreeFold Foundation's sole purpose is to ensure the expansion of the ThreeFold_Grid and its ecosystem according to its vision and values.

 To fund these activities, a part of each TFT Farming (mining) is going to the ThreeFold Foundation to finance the ThreeFold_Grid's expansion and to fund projects that are believed to bring a positive human or planet impact.

 The ThreeFold Foundation uses these proceeds to

 - fund operational costs for TFFoundation (promotion of grid, marketing, development, engineering)
 - sponsor community projects